RTIInternational/crcsim/README.md

 **TODO: since open sourcing the model, only formatting and linting tests run in CI.
 We need to start running unit tests too.**

-Tests are run automatically as part of GitHub's continuous integration process using Docker.
+Testsa are run automatically as part of GitHub's continuous integration process using Docker.
 However, you can also run them locally with `./run_tests.sh`, or you can mimic the CI process by running them in Docker with:

  ```
 $ docker-compose build